meltano/meltano/docs/src/docs/tutorial.md

 - Navigate to Model > Region (Model dropdown)
 - Open Region accordion
+  - Toggle *at least one* aggregate button to generate SQL
-  - Toggle Columns and Aggregates buttons to generate SQL query
+  - Toggle any number of column buttons to generate SQL
-  - Click Run button to query
+  - Click the Run button to query using the generated SQL
-- Open Charts accordion and explore the data!
+- Open the Charts accordion to visualize the data!

 ## Intermediate